Personal safetyTaking care of your personal safety abroad

 Travel health insurance should be obtained to cover planned activities, pre-existing health problems and belongings.

 Most travellers have a safe trip without experiencing problems, but basic precautions should be taken to maintain personal safety.
-The Foreign and Commonwealth Office (FCO) website contains destination specific safety advice.
+The Foreign, Commonwealth & Development Office (FCDO) website contains destination specific safety advice.
 Travellers should research their destination before departure (ideally prior to booking a trip), and follow the advice.
 Care should be taken to look after important documents, insurance details, contact numbers and belongings.
 Travellers should dress and behave appropriately, avoid obvious displays of wealth and learn about local laws and customs before they travel.
 For example, public displays of affection are unacceptable in some regions and alcohol is banned in certain countries.

 Road traffic accidents (RTAs) are an important cause of injury and death in international travellers and young travellers are at greatest risk [1, 2].
 The World Health Organization (WHO) estimates that 1.2 million people are killed and 20-50 million people are injured worldwide every year as a result of RTAs [3, 4].
 Most of these deaths and injuries occur in low and middle-income countries [3, 4].

 Some accidents and injuries can be prevented by careful behaviour.
 Alcohol may be a factor, as it can affect judgement and lower inhibitions.
 Ideally alcohol should be drunk only in moderation.

 Risk for travellers